 Figure 9.
 Illustration of transfer between counting and semantic.
 Left: illustration of learning the Init Count rule.
 Right: Learning the Init Semantic rule after first learning the Init Count rule.
 Note that the penultimate rule in the learning of each rule is the same (shown as one blank slot, two whites, and five grays).
 Therefore, the learning of the Init Count rule shortcuts the process of learning (i.e., positively transfers to) the Init Semantic rule.
-WM = working memory.

-the first operators in counting and in semantic are so similar, the semantics model starts at an intermediate level (cf. Figure 6), and only needs to do one compilation step to become an expert.
+When the model has to learn counting from just the PRIMs, it has to go through an elaborate learning process, illustrated on the left side of Figure 9, before it finally learns the "count init" rule.
+As partial products, it learns several intermediate rules.
+Because the first operators in counting and in semantic are so similar, the semantics model starts at an intermediate level (cf. Figure 6), and only needs to do one compilation step to become an expert.